-The Pisang peak climb tour actually begins after we dive from Kathmandu to Besisahar.
-Besisahar is the headquarter of the Lamjung district and is located 175kms from the capital.
-As per the group size, we shall ride in a tourist bus to a public jeep along the bank of Trishuli highway.
-And, we reach Besisahar within 7-8 hours of the trip.
+The Pisang peak climb tour begins after we dive from Kathmandu to Besisahar.
+Besisahar is the Lamjung district’s headquarters, 175 km from the capital.
+As per the group size, we shall ride in a tourist bus to a public jeep along the bank of the Trishuli highway.
+And we reach Besisahar within 7-8 hours of the trip.
 This is the starting point of the Annapurna Circuit Trek.

 Day 4: Trek to Bahundanda

 After the warm breakfast, we leave Besisahar and start heading north.
 Hiking through many suspension bridges and waterfalls, we shall reach Bahundanda in 5-6 hours.
 Accompanied by many uphill and downhill treks, you will be enjoying this initial part of the trek.
-By evening, we reach Bahundanda, which basically means the village of Bahuns.
-And this is probably the only time you will be staying with the Bahun ethnic group.
-So, make sure that you explore the culture and lifestyle of villages while staying in the local tea houses.
+By evening, we reach Bahundanda, which means the village of Bahuns.
+And this is probably the only time you will stay with the Bahun ethnic group.
+So, explore the culture and lifestyle of villages while staying in the local tea houses.

 Day 5: Trek to Chamje

 From Bahundanda, we will be accompanied by terrace farms for rice and paddy.
 The path is slightly uphill as we move slowly in the staircases along with the village.
-In less than an hour, we reach the Marshyangdi river where we refresh ourselves with the cold water.
+In less than an hour, we reach the Marshyangdi river, where we refresh ourselves with the cold water.
 Then, we hike to Jagat, which is mostly uphill.
 After lunch in Jagat, we walk for another two hours to Chamje.
-The gratifying dinner will be served in a tea house at Chamje by local Tamang people.
+The local Tamang people will serve the gratifying dinner in a tea house at Chamje.

 Day 6: Trek to Dharapani

-After leaving Chamje, we shall cross a suspension bridge and then enter the Manang District.
-Manang, the semi-arid land beyond the Himalayas has a colorful blend of nature.
+After leaving Chamje, we shall cross a suspension bridge and enter the Manang District.
+Manang, the semi-arid land beyond the Himalayas, has a colourful blend of nature.
 This lower section is full of Rhododendron and Bamboo.
-As we walk to Tal, we can see some fields of barley and potatoes.
-Savoring these specialties of the destination, we shall again cross the river and hike to Dharapani.
+Walking to Tal, we can see some fields of barley and potatoes.
+Savouring these destination specialities, we shall again cross the river and hike to Dharapani.

 Day 05: Dharapani to Chame

 From Dharapani, we walk along the alpine grassland and a few forests to Chame.
 There are many small Tibetan-influenced settlements on the way.
-In about 6 hours, we reach the huge settlement of Chame.
+In about 6 hours, we reach the massive colony of Chame.
 This headquarter of the Manang District is renowned for its cultural diversity and beauty.
-We get to stay in a nicely build tea house here at the headquarter.
+We get to stay in a nicely built tea house at the headquarters.

 Day 06: Chame to Upper Pisang

-It’s among the challenging trekking day as we start gaining a lot of altitudes.
-From Chame to Upper Pisang, you hike through the dense forest of pine trees.
-At Paungda Danda, you get to witness the rock with a dramatic curve.
-Now, with the awesome views of the Annapurna Region, we hike to the Upper Pisang Settlement.
+It’s among the most challenging trekking day as we start gaining a lot of altitudes.
+You hike through the dense pine tree forest from Chame to Upper Pisang.
+At Paungda Danda, you witness the rock with a dramatic curve.
+Now, with the incredible views of the Annapurna Region, we hike to the Upper Pisang Settlement.

 Day 07: Day Acclimatization at Upper Pisang

 The further climb demands a lot of strength.
-And, we shall gather that with an additional day in Pisang.
-Upper Pisang at 3700 meters is a perfect place for acclimatization with the views of the Annapurna range along with Gangapurna.
+And we shall gather that with an additional day in Pisang.
+Upper Pisang, at 3700 meters, is a perfect place for acclimatization with the views of the Annapurna range and Gangapurna.

 In the morning and evening, we shall learn some climbing skills from our expert guide of MyEverestTrip.
-In the daytime, we can take short detours around Pisang for the views of Tilicho lake.
-For the night, we are back to the same tea house/ camp.
+We can take short detours around Pisang to view Tilicho lake in the daytime.
+We are back at the same tea house/ camp for the night.

 Day 08: Trek to Pisang Peak Base Camp

 The actual climb only starts now, and you shall know how strenuous mountain climbs can be.
 From Pisang, it’s a steep ascend with a hefty altitude gain while we reach the base camp.
-With the falling rocks, the trekking trails will be very rough and the forest starts to become sparse.
+With the falling rocks, the trekking trails will be rough, and the forest will become sparse.
 By evening, we reach Pisang Peak Base at 4380 meters.

-Here, we find a pasture land at Kharka to set our camps.
-You shall already have kitchen staff and utensils for the dinner and tents to live in the camp.
+Here, we find pasture land at Kharka to set our camps.
+You shall already have kitchen staff and utensils for the dinner and tents to live in the Camp.

 Day 09: Trek to Pisang Peak High Camp

 Pisang Peak High Camp is only 4-5 hours from the Base Camp.
-Before leaving, make sure that you carry all of your climbing gear and equipment which are in good condition.
+Before leaving, ensure your climbing gear and equipment are in good condition.
 Although it’s a short walk, the rough terrain and uneven rocks make it a tricky climb.
 We shall each Pisang Peak High Camp quite early in the day and set camps for the night.
-Warm food will be prepared by the staff even at such an altitude.
-Then, we shall start to prepare for the summit the very next day.
-If needed, the guides will go-ahead to set the ropes to make it easier for you.
+The staff will prepare warm food even at such an altitude.
+Then, we shall start preparing for the summit the next day.
+The guides will set the ropes to make it easier for you if needed.

 Day 10: Summit to the Peak and back to Base Camp

 Finally, the most important day.
-We start the climb from the high camp quite early.
+We start the climb from the high Camp quite early.
 Walking on the steep snow slopes needs some good technical climbing skills.
-Make sure that you follow the instructions of the guide who helps you with every step you take of Pisang Peak Climb.
+Ensure you follow the instructions of the guide who helps you with every step of the Pisang Peak Climb.
 We start the hike before sunrise, and with the guidance of Sherpas on the technical portions, we shall conquer Pisang peak quite early in the morning.

-At the top, the view of the glorious mountains including Annapurna will take away all your pain.
-You can leave some marks on the top and take all the beautiful photos before walking all the way back to base camp.
-Before that, we stop at the high camp to collect our utensils and tents.
-Back to the base camp, we shall set the tent and celebrate the success.
+At the top, the view of the glorious mountains, including Annapurna, will take away all your pain.
+You can leave some marks on the top and take all the beautiful photos before returning to base camp.
+Before that, we stop at the high Camp to collect our utensils and tents.
+We shall set up the tent at the base camp and celebrate the success.

 Day 11: Pisang Peak Base Camp to Manang Valley

 After the victory over Pisang Peak Nepal, we start a rather interesting back of the tour.
-On the 11th day, we walk back to Manang valley from the Pisang Peak.
-From Pisang Base Camp, they retrace the same beautiful route to the valley in Manang.
-After 5-6 hours, we reach Manang village and get to spend our night in a local hotel after a long time.
-It’s time for a hot shower and refreshment.
+On the 11th day, we return to Manang valley from Pisang Peak.
+They retrace the same beautiful route from Pisang Base Camp to the valley in Manang.
+After 5-6 hours, we reached Manang village and spent our night in a local hotel after a long time.
+It’s time for a hot shower and refreshments.

 Day 12: Manang to Yak Kharka